mkorangestripe/linux/linux-notes/README.md

-### Find examples in multiple contexts
+### Find examples

+Browse the Markdown files here or use 'git grep' to quickly find examples, finds examples in multiple contexts, and find which files contain the command.
 ```shell script
 git grep -w df  # show examples of the df command

 git grep awk    # show examples of the awk command
 ```

+Useful options:
--B1 : include the previous line.
-Some examples have the explanation there.
+* -B1 : include the previous line, some examples have the explanation there
--i : ignore case (Aa, Bb, Cc)
+* -i : ignore case (Aa, Bb, Cc)
--n : include line number as show below
+* -n : include line number as show below
--w : exclude matches that are part of a word (include **df** not min**df**ul)
+* -w : exclude matches that are part of a word (include **df** not min**df**ul)

 ![git_grep](../readme_images/git_grep.png)